Faculty Advisor's Guide to Advising Appointments

 - If the student is undeclared, discuss major discernment (students must declare by the time they've earned 45 credits)-what is the student interested in or passionate about?
 What classes has the student particularly enjoyed at Linfield thus far?
 What kinds of things are they interested in doing after graduation?

-- If the student is in the major, discuss what their educational plan looks like to graduation, opportunities to further build their skills by engaging in research, adding a minor, applying for an internship, or planning to study abroad.
+- If the student is majoring in your department, discuss their educational/professional plans beyond graduation.
+Consider opportunities to further build their skills by engaging in research, adding a minor, applying for an internship, or planning to study abroad.

-- Review the course schedule that the student proposed in the context of the student's interests and Program Evaluation.
+- Review the course schedule that the student proposed in the context of the conversation you've already had and upon review of the student's Program Evaluation.
 How does the schedule fulfill graduation requirements and contribute to their overall educational plan?

 - Clear the student to Register in WebAdvisor after the advising appointment.